MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Proper configurations**.
 It's not uncommon for transient problems to cause cascading failures.
 For example, retry without appropriate back-off exacerbates the problem when a service is being throttled.
 You can space retry delays linearly or increase them exponentially to back off through growing delays.

 - **Health endpoints**.
-You can expose functional checks within application code through health endpoints that external solutions can poll to retrieve application component health status.
+You can expose functional checks within application code by using health endpoints that external solutions can poll to retrieve application component health status.

 ### Design recommendations